Chapai Nawabganj District: History

 After the Guptas in the early 7th century AD, king Sasanka of Karnasubarna as well as the king of Gaur ruled independently for more than three decades.
 From the middle of 8th century to the end of 11th century, the Pala Empire ruled Bengal and the kings were devoted to Buddhism.
 It was during their reign that the Jagadalla Vihara (monastery) in Barindri flourished paralleling with Nalanda, Vikramshila, and Devikot.
 The Pala Dynasty yielded to the emergence of Sena Empire.
 The Sen rulers were Hindus and in the habit of moving from place to place within their kingdom.
 At the time of Lakshman Sen Gour was known as Lakshmanabati.
 The Sen kings ruled Bengal till Bakhtiyar Khilji conquered Bengal in 1204 AD.
 Thereafter the Muslim rule lasted for about five hundred years.
-Sirajuddaulah was defeated by Lord Clive at the battle of Plassey in 1757, which marked the beginning of British rule.
-From ancient times, rulers of various origins, religions, and dynasties left imprints of their times on the earth in this district.
-Those who left ruins and relics speak of past pomp and grandeur, and hold interest for archaeologists and tourists.
+During the early part of the Sultanate, Gauda was the capital and numerous mosques and other buildings were built there.
+The city was abandoned soon into Mughal rule after a change in course of the Ganga left the city disease-ridden.

-This district, Malda, formed in 1813 out of the outlying areas of Purnia, Dinajpur, and Rajshahi districts.
+Sirajuddaulah was defeated by Lord Clive at the Battle of Plassey in 1757, which marked the beginning of British rule.
+Malda district was formed in 1813 out of the outlying areas of Purnia, Dinajpur, and Rajshahi districts.
 At the time of Dr. B. Hamilton (1808–09), the presents thanas of Gazole, Malda, Bamongola, and part of Habibpur were included in the district of Dinajpur and the thanas of Harischandrapur, Kharba, Ratua, Manikchak, and Kaliachak were included in the district of Purnia.
 In 1813, in consequence of the prevalence of serious crimes in the Kaliachak and Sahebganj thanas and also on the rivers, a joint magistrate and deputy collector were appointed at English Bazar with jurisdiction over a number of police stations centred around that place and taken from the two district.
 Thus the district of Malda was born.

 The year 1832, saw the establishment of a separate treasury, and in 1859 a full-fledged magistrate and collector was posted.
 Up to 1876 this district formed part of Rajshahi Division, and from 1876 to 1905 it formed part of Bhagalpur Division.
 In 1905, it was again transferred to Rajshahi Division, and until 1947 Malda remained in this division.
 In August 1947 this district was affected by the Partition of India.
 Between 12 and 15 August 1947 whether the district would become part of India or Pakistan was unknown, as the announcement of the Radcliffe Line did not make this point clear.
 During these few days the district was under a magistrate of East Pakistan until the details of the Radcliffe award were published and the district became part of West Bengal on 17 August 1947.
 Five thanas were given to Pakistan under the district of Rajshahi which later formed as Chapai Nawabganj.